 If you, like me, enjoy roasting a marshmallow over an open flame without having to go camping, you probably want a chiminea.

 Oh, certainly there’s a wide variety of fire pits available as well, and in a fit of desperation, there’s always the barbecue.
 But there’s something just fun about having a small-size fireplace with decorative appeal.

 In the fall months, a chiminea can provide warmth in cooler weather, making an otherwise-chilly patio into a hub of activity.
 It can provide ambiance to a seating area, a central gathering place amidst a party, or a comfy and warm place to relax at dusk.

-When not in use, your chiminea is an inexpensive piece of artwork which can handle the weather like a champ.
-Many are ornate in design, a long holdover from their time in Mexico – it is not simply utilitarian, it is beautiful at the same time!
+When not in use, your chiminea is an inexpensive piece of artwork that can handle the weather like a champ.
+Many are ornate in design, a lone holdover from their time in Mexico – it is not simply utilitarian, it is beautiful at the same time!

 Its distinct pear-like shape helps funnel smoke or sparks from your small fire upward, directing it easily away from where you might be relaxing.
 In contrast, sitting next to a normal fire pit can rapidly become a smoke-filled affair.

 These outdoor fireplaces were traditionally used to bake bread and cook food as well as provide warmth and decoration, so they serve added purposes.
 You can bake, grill, or even smoke food with your chiminea!
 The wide-mouthed varieties are even popular as pizza ovens.